jonnonz1/nz-statute-book/acts/public/1974/local-government-act-1974.md

 ## Part 28 — Trade wastes

-### 488 This Part to be subject to Resource Management Act 1991 or Health Act 1956
+### 488 This Part to be subject to Resource Management Act 1991
 [Repealed]

 ### 489 Interpretation